Lee Owens has a reputation for being exceptional when it comes to producing offensive game plans on a weekly basis during the football season.

 Since arriving at Ashland, Owens has constructed a football program that ranks among the best in the country.
 On and off the field, the Eagles have maintained a smooth operation under Owens.

-A year ago, Owens had to rebuild the Eagles at several key spots, including quarterback.
-The Eagles showed continual improvement and ended the season 5-5.
-Defensive lineman Jamie Meder was an AFCA First Team All-American and for the second consecutive season, was recognized as the GLIAC defensive lineman of the year.
+In 2013, defensive lineman Jamie Meder was an American Football Coaches Association First Team All-American and for the second consecutive season, was recognized as the GLIAC defensive lineman of the year.

 The 2012 Eagles were fifth in the nation in scoring defense, eighth in rush defense and ninth in total defense.
 They were sixth in pass efficiency, seventh in total offense and 19th in rush offense.